You have 0 free articles left this month.

 Tax

-The government may look to take matters into its on hands on tax issues relating to Division 7A and UPEs once the Bendel decision is handed down, a tax specialist cautions.
+The government may look to take matters into its own hands for tax issues relating to Division 7A and UPEs once the Bendel decision is handed down, a tax specialist has cautioned.

 By Miranda Brownlee 12 minute read

-Tax specialist Tiffany Douglas has warned tax practitioners that the government could look to intervene on taxation issues relating to unpaid present entitlements and corporate beneficiaries once the Bendel decision is delivered by the Federal Court.
+Tax specialist Tiffany Douglas has warned tax practitioners that once the Bendel decision is delivered by the Federal Court, the government could intervene on taxation issues relating to unpaid present entitlements and corporate beneficiaries.

-In September last year, the Administrative Appeals Tribunal (AAT) in Bendel v FCT [2023] AATA 3074 determined that an unpaid present entitlement (UPE) between a corporate beneficiary and trust did not constitute a loan under s109D(3) ITAA 1936.
+In September last year, the Administrative Appeals Tribunal in Bendel v FCT [2023] AATA 3074 determined that an unpaid present entitlement (UPE) between a corporate beneficiary and trust did not constitute a loan under section 109D(3) of the Income Tax Assessment Act 1936.

 This decision was in direct contrast to the ATO's views set out in TD 2022/11 that an unpaid present entitlement to a company constitutes a Division 7A loan.